 My name is Mateusz and I am one of the co-founders of Taalhammer, language learning that works.
 And I am in this exact situation right now!
 I have been studying Indonesian with Taalhammer for about one month.
 I have managed to learn ca. 1000 flashcards, which is ca. 250 different words.

-Is it enough to hold a few minutes of real conversation?
+But is it enough to hold a few minutes of real conversation?

 In this blog I am going to tell you what you need to do to get yourself ready for this very first contact with a native speaker.
 I am going to tell you something about the mindset that you need to have, then I am going to demonstrate to you how you can use Taalhammer to prepare the phrases and vocabulary for that first contact.
 And then I am going to test myself by going to a flower shop in Indonesia and buying flowers in Indonesian for my apparently angry girlfriend.